 Overall carbon emissions from scope 1, scope 2, and scope 3 sources are considered when assessing our climate-related risks and opportunities.
-The ESG team uses carbon emissions data and related metrics to track progress against goals.
+We use carbon emissions data and related metrics to track progress against goals.
 Additional metrics of interest include:

-- Work continuity resilience, as measured by level of insurance coverage, which is leveraged my multiple corporate functions, including our Board of Directors Audit Committee - Energy intensity, as measured by kilowatt hour/gross square feet, which is leveraged by our facilities management team.

-4b) Disclose scope 1, scope 2, and scope 3 greenhouse gas (GHG) emissions
+- Work continuity resilience, as measured by level of insurance coverage, which is leveraged my multiple corporate functions, including our BOD Audit Committee - Energy intensity, as measured by kilowatt hour/gross square feet, which is leveraged by our facilities management team. - 4b) Disclose scope 1, scope 2, and scope 3 greenhouse gas (GHG) emissions

-Please refer to 2023 ESG annual report, page 28.
+Please refer to our 2024 ESG annual report, pages 35-36.